Wisconsin Flips Safety Kah’ni Watts, a Recruiting Setback for Houston

 Watts Chooses Wisconsin After Houston Commitment

 Watts, a defensive back prospect known for his speed and range, had previously committed to Houston during the summer.
-However, Wisconsin continued to push for him.
+But Wisconsin continued to push for him.
 Their persistence paid off as he made the switch following a recent visit to Madison.

 The Cougars have been working to rebuild their defense after joining the Big 12.
 Because Watts was expected to add depth in the secondary, his flip creates a gap the staff will now need to address.